Kurayami7/Unit-Testing---XUnit/README.md

 [ClassData]	This attribute is used when the parameters being passed to the [Theory] tests are not constants. <br>
 [Theory] [ClassData(typeof(some-data))] <br>
 [MemberData]	This attribute can be used to fetch data for [Theory] from a static method.
 The most common approach is to load the data from the property of a test class, i.e., using IEnumerable&lt: object[] > <br>

+## Quick Revision/Introduction to Testing:
+There are ﻿4 main types of testing in Software Development:

+### 1. Unit Testing: Testing the smallest testable section of code (methods).
+Developers
+test them on their own.

+### ﻿2.
+Integration Testing: This is where testers/QA/QC comes in.
+They test multiple
+functionalities as a whole when they come together.
+﻿
+### 3. System Testing: This is where testers/QA/QC test the entire system from start to end.
+﻿
+### 4. User Acceptance Testing: There are 2 parts to this type of testing.
+It always
+relies on the end-user to test functionality.
+a.
+The first type is alpha testing, the second is beta testing.
+Alpha is when testers are controlled and selected.
+b.
+Beta is when it's open to public testing.